alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 ---
 layout: post
-title:  "First Steps In Go - Web Sockets"
+title:  "First Steps In Go - WebSockets"
 date:   2021-01-23 09:15:16 +0200
 categories: programming
 ---

-These are my first steps in Go, this time learning how to extend my previous web service with WebSocket support.
-The brow can subscribe to changes to a series of product IDs.
-Subscriptions and updates go over WebSockets.
+These are my first steps in Go, this time learning how to extend my previous web service with WebSockets.
+The brower subscribes to changes to a set of products by sending one or more Subscribe or Unsubscribe JSON messages to the service, through a WebSocket connection.
+Each message contains a series of product IDs.
+The server maintains the map connection - subscriptions and listens to notifications on product changes from a Postgres database.

 ### Testing